inertialsense/docs.inertialsense.com/docs/user-manual/hardware/module_imx5.md

 ### Serial Interface

-The following schematic demonstrates a typical setup for the μINS module.
+The following schematic demonstrates a typical setup for the IMX-5 module.
 A rechargeable lithium backup battery enables the GPS to perform a warm or hot start.
 If no backup battery is connected, GPS.VBAT should be connected to VCC and the module will perform a cold start on power up.
-If the system processor is not capable of updating the μINS firmware, it is recommended to add a header to an alternate μINS serial port for firmware updates via an external computer.
+If the system processor is not capable of updating the IMX firmware, it is recommended to add a header to an alternate IMX serial port for firmware updates via an external computer.
 The reset line is not necessary for typical use.

 ![](../images/interface_serial.svg)